 The good news is, although that has been known to set up home here, they are most likely to keep them clear so they can use them as a route through your house.

-Not only is it safe from you, and safe from predators, basements are usually full of junk that Mice can use as bedding.
+Not only is it safe from you and safe from predators, but basements are also usually full of junk that mice can use as bedding.

 Venting systems are small, cozy, and offer protection from predators.
-Although there are some predators that may be able to get in, so it will not be their first choice.
+Although some predators can get in, it will not be their first choice.

-It goes without saying that if you have Mice in your venting system so you will need to get them removed ASAP, as it could be hazardous to your health, especially as a venting system offers an escape for certain gases.
+If you have mice in your venting system, you will need to remove them ASAP, as mice could be hazardous to your health, especially as a venting system offers an escape for certain gases.

-Crawl spaces in your house can also be a great place for Mice to set up home.
-The bigger the area, the less likely it is that they will want to use it.
+Crawl spaces in your house can also be a great place for mice to set up a home.
+The bigger the area, the less likely they will want to use it.

-Your cupboards are a great choice for Mice to set up home in your house.
-Mice will be acutely aware that cupboards are commonly accessed by us humans.
-They will choose a cupboard in an area that is less likely to be visited by you.
+Your cupboards are an excellent choice for mice to set up home in your house.
+Mice will be acutely aware that humans commonly access cupboards.
+Instead, they will choose a cupboard in an area less likely to be visited by you.

-Think twice about storing any clothing and especially any food in cupboards that you are not going to be accessing.
+Think twice about storing any clothing and food in cupboards you will not be accessing.
 This is also extremely important for cupboards in your attic or basement.

-As the two most common places for Mice to hide (attic and basement), I have a small number of traps set up just waiting for them to appear, looking for a warm place to set up a home.
-Needless to say, I am very careful when going to the basement or attic!
+As the two most common places for mice to hide (attic and basement), I have a few mouse traps set up just waiting for them to appear, looking for a warm place to set up a home.
+I am cautious when going to the basement or attic!

-It is difficult to cover other parts of your house because you do not want to set them off accidentally, or even worse, you don’t want the kids to set them off!
+It is difficult to cover other parts of your house with traps because you do not want to set them off accidentally, or even worse, you don’t want the kids to set them off!